zero-radiance/zero-radiance.github.io/_source_/content/analytic-media.md

 The simplest solution is to trace one path per wavelength.
 For instance, we could either densely sample the entire [visible spectrum](https://en.wikipedia.org/wiki/Visible_spectrum) (e.g. 380 to 780 nm with a 10 nm step size resulting in 40 paths), or pick several wavelengths stochastically (distributed either uniformly, or according to the [luminous efficiency function](https://en.wikipedia.org/wiki/Luminosity_function), or opacity spectrum, or the product of both).
 This brute force approach increases the rendering cost by a factor of \\(n\\) (where \\(n\\) denotes the number of wavelength samples), but it provides a good reference point for comparison.

 Another approach suggested during the [Production Volume Rendering](https://graphics.pixar.com/library/ProductionVolumeRendering/paper.pdf) course is to always construct paths using the the average attenuation coefficient across the visible spectrum.
 This solution is rather attractive from the performance point of view, since you only end up tracing a single path.
 The downside is that it assumes that the resulting radiance distribution is close to monochromatic.
-This may not be the case for subsurface scattering in skin, for instance, where red wavelengths scatter much farther than the rest (and the spectral distribution is rather compact), and using this technique may result in an excessive amount of color noise.
-On the other hand, if we use the maximum opacity value across the spectrum (which works reasonably well for skin), renders of atmospheric effects (or anything with a wide and complicated spectral distribution) may take a while to converge.
+This may not be the case for subsurface scattering in skin, for instance, in which case red wavelengths scatter much farther than the rest (and the spectral distribution is rather compact), and using this technique may result in an excessive amount of color noise.
+On the other hand, using the maximum value of the attenuation coefficient across the spectrum assumes that the distribution is symmetric around the peak, which may not be the case.
 Intuitively, using some kind of weighted average wavelength probably makes the most sense.

+{{< figure src="/img/skew.png">}}

 Let's start with understanding the problem we are trying to solve.